Skip to main content

 Post‑Call nodesActions executed after the call has ended.

 Understanding Node Types: Pre-Call, In-Call & Post-CallYour Pearl flow is built around three categories of nodes, each designed for a specific moment in the call lifecycle.
 Knowing the difference is essential to avoid misusing an action or expecting behavior that can’t happen at that stage.1.
-Pre-Call Nodes — Before the call startsThese nodes run prior to dialing or answering.
+Pre-Call Nodes: Before the call startsThese nodes run prior to dialing or answering.
 They’re ideal for preparing context: fetching customer data, checking availability, validating an ID, loading account information.
 They cannot interact with the caller and cannot create or import leads.2.
-In-Call Nodes — During the conversationThese nodes control everything that happens while the caller and the agent are connected.
-Dialogue, decision logic, sending SMS/emails, API calls, CRM updates — all real-time actions happen here.
+In-Call Nodes: During the conversationThese nodes control everything that happens while the caller and the agent are connected.
+Dialogue, decision logic, sending SMS/emails, API calls, and CRM updates all happen here in real time.
 This is the core of your conversational flow.3.
-Post-Call Nodes — After the call endsOnce the call is finished, these nodes handle asynchronous tasks: writing CRM logs, creating leads, triggering webhooks, updating databases, or launching follow-up workflows.
+Post-Call Nodes: After the call endsOnce the call is finished, these nodes handle asynchronous tasks: writing CRM logs, creating leads, triggering webhooks, updating databases, or launching follow-up workflows.
 They cannot affect what happened during the call, only what happens after.

 Every flow begins with a Start node.
 It controls how the conversation is initiated.